JonPeeAir/testing-practice/README.md

 # Testing Practice

-This repo is just to practice TDD in javascript
+This repo is mainly used to practice Test Driven Development (TDD) in javascript

 The testing framework used is jest